 Recommended by Jen from Long Haul Trekkers

-Ecuador produces some of the finest chocolate in the world, in fact, Ecuadorian chocolate maker Pacari has won 128 international prizes in recognition of their chocolate, including the World’s Best Chocolate in several categories.
+Ecuador produces some of the finest chocolate in the world; in fact, Ecuadorian chocolate maker Pacari has won 128 international prizes in recognition of their chocolate, including the World’s Best Chocolate in several categories.

 The cacao grown in Santa Rita is entirely organic, uses zero chemicals, and the crops are all maintained by hand.

-After a light breakfast and a welcome introduction from the president, visitors work with women from the community to prepare lunch of palm hearts, fern fronts, and fish (vegan options available).
+After a light breakfast and a welcome introduction from the president, visitors work with women from the community to prepare a lunch of palm hearts, fern fronts, and fish (vegan options available).

 After a fabulous lunch, it’s time to make chocolate.
 The guide leads guests through the process of chocolate making, including peeling dried beans, grinding with a mortar and pestle, and cooking over the fire to make a delicious, edible paste.

 Located about 50 km south of Quito, Cotopaxi has become one of the biggest tourist attractions in Ecuador.

 While most visitors don’t climb beyond the shelter of this active stratovolcano, a few venture onto the challenging summit, if you decide to attempt this beautiful mountain, keep in mind that it’s not a walk in the park.